Are lawsuits the only way to fight employment discrimination against cancer survivors?

 Practice answers to expected questions such as “why did you miss a year of work” or “why did you leave your last job?”
 Answers to these questions must be honest, but should stress your current qualifications for the job and not past problems, if any, resulting from your cancer experience.

 Then ask to see the “benefits package.”
 Prior to accepting the job, review it to make sure it meets your needs.
-For more information on how to choose an insurance plan, see What Cancer Survivors Need to Know About Health Insurance, published by the National Coalition for Cancer Survivorship.

-because they are less likely than small employers to discriminate.
+- If possible, look for jobs with large employers because they are less likely than small employers to discriminate.

 Although cancer treatment leaves some survivors with real physical or mental disabilities, many survivors are capable of performing the same duties and activities as they did prior to diagnosis.
 With the help of your medical team, make an honest assessment of your abilities compared with the mental and physical demands of the job.